shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ### MySQL config

-The `DATABASE_URL` ENV var stores all DB access information already.
+The `DATABASE_URL` ENV var stores all DB access information already (see above).
 You just need to use it in your `doctrine.yaml` config, like in the example below:

 ```yaml
 doctrine: